Treat a varicocele without surgery.

 - No risk of hydrocele

-Patients are discharged home typically after a one hour observation.
+Patients are discharged home typically after a one-hour observation.
 Rest is recommended the first 24 hours due to the IV sedation.
 Patients can resume normal activities the next day.
 Strenuous activities and exercise should be avoided for 2 to 3 days.
 There can be some mild aching after the procedure along the abdomen for a few days.
-Typically an anti-inflammatory medication or over the counter pill suffices for the discomfort; it is unlikely to need narcotic medication as with surgery.
+Typically an anti-inflammatory medication or over-the-counter pill suffices for the discomfort; it is unlikely to need narcotic medication as with surgery.

 Varicocele embolization has a high success rate of over 90%, similar to surgery.
 Varicocele embolization has been performed for over 20 years with an excellent safety record.
 The safety and effectiveness has been demonstrated in several large trials.